dunhamc13/encrypt/README.md

 parsing the metadata and IV to correctly decrypt.
 It removes extra padding at end of decrypt.

 ### Current Description of future Implementation
-3DES needs more implemenation.
-Current classes are heavily derived from examples.
-Current 3DES does not write encrypted data structure to a new file, but passes the structure directly to the decryptor.
+3DES needs more modularaization.. needs to be separated out.

 Will move the driver to me user prompted to allow a user to start with decryption instead of encryption.